nasearle/publishing-build-tools/sp/codelabs/lab-integrating-web-push/index.md

 The <code>clients</code> global in the service worker lists all of the active clients of the service worker on this machine.
 If there are no clients active, we create a notification.

-If there  *are*  active clients it means that the user has your site open in one or more windows.
+If there  <em>*are*</em>  active clients it means that the user has your site open in one or more windows.
 The best practice is usually to relay the message to each of those windows.

 #### Solution code